EStreetRockets/EStreet-Rocket3x/README.md

 # EStreet-Rocket3x
-This mod adds a replica of Astra's Rocket 3.x launch vehicle to Kerbal Space Program.
+A small mod that adds a replica of Astra's Rocket 3.x launch vehicle to Kerbal Space Program.
+It can be used to launch small satellites and cubesats.
+It includes 6 parAs: a cluster of 5 first stage "DDdlphin" engines, the first stage fuel tank, SAF fairing and interstage, a small decoupler, the second stage, and the seconds stage engine, "ether".
+This was a collaboration between myself and Beale.

 ----